-I was quite impressed with the place – great facilities – showers, gigantic cooking and eating areas,washrooms – everything worked and was well-maintained.
+I was quite impressed with the place – great facilities – showers, gigantic cooking and eating areas, washrooms – everything worked and was well-maintained.
 The only thing that didn’t work was the wi-fi.
-You realize what an addiction it has become when you sit there with fellow internet junkies in front of the reception office – the only hot spot on the property – and try to get a hit – um, that should read “try to get online”! it is annoying when a place advertises wi-fi and then does not deliver!
+You realize what an addiction it has become when you sit there with fellow internet junkies in front of the reception office – the only supposed hot spot on the property – and try to get a hit – um, that should read “try to get online”!
+It is annoying when a place advertises wi-fi and then does not deliver!

 Immediately across from the Discovery Park property is the Welcome Center where you’ll find a Park store with maps and last-minute supplies for hikers doing day and multi-day hikes in the park.
 You also buy your park pass here.
 Connected to it is a restaurant.

 Out back in the parking lot are shuttle buses that leave from here for Dove Lake and other stops along the way.
 The actual park boundary is two kilometers down the road from the Visitors Center.

 The shuttle service is meant to encourage to park their vehicles – especially their campers – and make use of the buses and thus cut down on traffic congestion.
 It has apparently cut down traffic by about a third.
 At Dove Lake, there is a parking lot that private vehicles can use but it is often full in the prime time summer season.

 It was a bit late to be setting off for Dove Lake by the time I got myself set up at my tent spot so I decided to leave it for the next morning.
 I planned to spend the day off the saddle and in my hiking boots walking the trail around Dove lake and maybe to the top of Cradle Mountain itself.

 The next morning I would get my own version of the iconic shot of the boat house on Dove Lake with Cradle Mountain in the background!